 How to find a good medical malpractice lawyer.

 Your next step is doing your own search.
-Nowadays it is a lot easier thanks to the internet.
 It used to be that your only option was going to the Yellow Pages and calling firms based on their ads.
-The internet gives you the ability to search for exactly what you are looking for.
-This can be a little overwhelming, though.
-There is a lot of information out there to sift through.
+Now, the internet gives you the ability to search for exactly what you are looking for.
+This can be a little overwhelming, though – there is a lot of information out there to sift through.

 Here’s what to consider:

-- Are they recognized in their industry? – Look and see if they have been recognized by their peers for their accomplishments.
+- Are they recognized in their industry?
+See if they have been recognized by their peers for their accomplishments.
 Awards like Super Lawyers, The Leading Lawyers Network, and Best Lawyers are examples of peer-reviewed awards and recognition.
-Are they members of reputable legal associations like the American Association for Justice along with their state trial lawyer’s association.
+Are they members of reputable legal associations like the American Association for Justice along with their state trial lawyers’ association?

-If you feel good about a firm or two it is time to reach out.
-Unfortunately, time is not on your side.
+If you feel good about a firm or two, don’t waste time reaching out.
 While it is important to be thorough in vetting a good firm, there is only a limited window in which you can file a lawsuit.
-So the sooner you can get a firm working on your case the better the chance they will have at bringing it to a successful outcome.
+The sooner you can get a firm working on your case, the better the chance they will have bringing it to a successful outcome.

 Here are some things to ask:

-- How are the fees handled? – What are you expected to pay for and what will the firm pay for.
-Generally speaking, the firm should take your case on a contingency fee basis.
-Which means the firm pays for the expenses up front and only gets paid when they get a verdict or settlement in your favor.
+- How are the fees handled?
+What are you expected to pay for and what will the firm pay for?
+The firm should take your case on a contingency fee basis, which means they pay for the expenses up front and only get paid when they get a verdict or settlement in your favor.

 Hopefully, you never need a medical malpractice attorney.
 If you do, though, perhaps the information provided here will help you make the right decision for an attorney to represent you.